Tudesz/PWSDDE-cont/README.md

 - To make use of COCO when running the included demo codes, replace "<COCO_dir>" with the appropriate path.

 ## Usage
 At first it is recommended to take a look at the four example continuation problems: **bld_osc_demo.m**, **fric_osc_demo.m**, **nlne_rob_demo.m**, and **impd_osc_demo.m**, which are included in the release.
 These can serve as great templates for creating PWSDDE-cont compatible continuation problems.
+A slightly different formalism for problems with state dependent delays is illustrated by **sd_broach_demo**.
 The most important routines of the code base are all found in the *pwsdde cont* folder.
 For most continuation problems the use of these algorithms should be sufficient.
 For more intricate tasks, however, it is also worthwhile to take a deeper look into the *_toolbox* folder.

 1) To define a continuation problem, the users are expected to provide all necessary functions and Jacobians as demonstrated by the examples found in the *_system def* folder.
 These should be coded up in three (four) separate functions:
     - **f(x,xd,p,mode,type,l)**: right hand side of the PWS-DDE and its Jacobians